raul-pop-30123/BobNastrusnicul/README.md

 2. Extract it
 3. Run `BobNastrusnicul_.exe`

 > Windows SmartScreen may warn you about an unrecognized app since the executable isn't code-signed — this is expected for a small student project.
-Click "More info" → "Run anyway" if you trust the source (you built it, after all).
+Click "More info" → "Run anyway".

 ## How it was built